-1 CHEE 410 and a TECH elective from either Group A or Group B count together as one choice.
+2 CHEE 410 and a TECH elective from either Group A or Group B count together as one choice.
 This technical elective is counted separate from the technical elective requirements of the program.

-$^{2}CHEE$ 420 and a TECH elective from either Group A or Group B count together as one choice.
+3 CHEE 420 and a TECH elective from either Group A or Group B count together as one choice.
 This technical elective is counted separate from the technical elective requirements of the program.

-3 MINE 434 and a TECH elective from either Group A or Group B count together as one choice.
+4 MINE 434 and a TECH elective from either Group A or Group B count together as one choice.
 This technical elective is counted separate from the technical elective requirements of the program.

-Students in the CHE1 Process Engineering sub-plan (Class of 2023 only) must take four (4) technical elective (TECH) courses - two (2) technical elective courses from the Technical Electives Group A list and two (2) courses from either the Technical Electives Group A or Technical Electives Group B list.
+Students in the CHE1 Process Engineering sub-plan must take four (4) technical elective (TECH) courses - two (2) technical elective courses from the Technical Electives Group A list and two (2) courses from either the Technical Electives Group B list.